 Laarne Castle

-Laarne Castle, locally known as Slot van Laarne, lies in the village of the same name, in the province of East Flanders in the Flemish region in Belgium.
+Laarne Castle, locally known as Kasteel van Laarne, lies in the village of the same name, in the province of East Flanders in the Flemish region in Belgium.

-The first castle at this site was built in the 11th century as a part of a line of defense around Gravensteen Castle in Ghent.
-When the knight Diederik of Alsace returned from his crusade with the relic of the Holy Blood in 1157, he retreated to Laarne Castle.
-In 1362 the Count of Flanders got permission to house a garrison in the castle.
-This was the cause of several sieges.
+The first castle at this site was built in the 11th century as part of a defensive line around Gravensteen Castle in Ghent.
+When Count Thierry of Flanders returned from his crusade with the relic of the Holy Blood in 1157, he retreated to Laarne Castle.
+In 1362, the Count of Flanders received permission to house a garrison in the castle.
+This led to several sieges.

-The present castle has two faces; on the one hand it is a medieval castle and on the other hand it is a 17th century manor.
-This present castle is build in Balegem sandstone.
-Its square keep, the 3 circular towers with their pyramid-shaped, stone (fireproof) roofs and the curtain walls were built in the 14th century.
+The current castle has two personalities: one as a medieval fortress and the other as a 17th-century manor.
+It is constructed from Balegem sandstone.
+Its square keep, three circular towers with pyramid-shaped, stone (fireproof) roofs, and the curtain walls were built in the 14th century.

-In the 16th century parts of the curtain walls were rebuilt as living quarters.
-In 1583 the castle was badly damaged during the wars of religion.
-Also in 1640 a lot of rebuilding took place; the drawbridge was demolished, the medieval gatehouse was turned into a service building and the entrance of the castle was moved to the northeast.
-At the same time the walled forecourt was built at the side of the new entrance.
+In the 16th century, parts of the curtain walls were rebuilt into living quarters.
+In 1583, the castle was heavily damaged during the wars of religion.
+In 1640, significant rebuilding occurred; the drawbridge was demolished, the medieval gatehouse was converted into a service building, and the entrance was relocated to the northeast.
+At the same time, a walled forecourt was built in front of the new entrance.

-Laarne Castle underwent an extensive restoration in the 1960s.
-It now houses an important silver collection and there is a restaurant in the buildings on the forecourt.
+Laarne Castle underwent a major restoration in the 1960s.
+It now houses an important silver collection, and there is a restaurant in the buildings on the forecourt.

-At present the castle can be visited for a fee during the summer months.
-This is a very nice castle, especially because of its two faces.
+Today, the castle is open for visitors during the summer months for a fee.
+It is a very beautiful castle, especially because of its two contrasting faces.

 Gallery